JeeheonKim/interactive-color-segmentation-with-linear-programming/README.md

 # Interactive Color Segmentation with Linear Programming
 Implementation of the paper [Interactive color image segmentation with linear programming](https://link.springer.com/article/10.1007/s00138-008-0171-x) by Hongdong Li and Chunhua Shen

+# STILL ONGOING, CURRENTLY THE PROGRAM WILL FAIL TO EXECUTE PROPERLY

 ## List of packages
 Gurobi: can download for free if you are a studnet (or a professor)<br>
 tkinter: GUI helper<br>